 As with most loan programs, there are usually several options depending on the type of project.
 But certain guidelines will normally apply.
 These are:

-- Loan terms are usually 12-24 months with extensions possible.
+- Loan terms are usually 12-24 months with possible extensions.

 - Leverage is generally capped at 60-70 percent of bulk sellout value.
 The lender will establish value based on a combination of an appraisal, the sponsor’s estimated sellout value, broker conversations, and, most importantly, other condo sales within the building and competitive properties.